tabanshaukat/TabanShaukat/README.md

 I am Currently doing my BCS from National University of Computer and Emerging Sciences Karachi Pakistan,

-you may reach me at @ enquire@tabanshaukat.me
+you may reach me at @ reachme@tabanshaukat.me

 ### Support or Contact Me